ortex/allure.qatools.ru/langs/javascript/karma.md

+---
+layout: page
+title: Allure Karma integration
+---

 # karma-allure-reporter

-> Reporter for the Allure XML format.
+Reporter for the Allure XML format.
 It allows to make detailed report

 ## Installation

 Install karma-allure-reporter into your project as devDependency

 ```json
 {
   "devDependencies": {